pooley182/Plex-Meta-Manager-Wiki/MyAnimeList-Attributes.md

 12. On this page Click the `Edit` button next to the application you just created.
 13. Record the `Client ID` and `Client Secret` found on the application page.

 * On the first run, the script will walk the user through the OAuth flow by producing a MyAnimeList URL for the user to follow.
-After following the URL and signing into MyAnimeList.net the user must authorize the application by clicking the `Allow` button which will redirect the user to `http://localhost/`.
+After following the URL login to MyAnimeList.net and authorize the application by clicking the `Allow` button which will redirect the user to `http://localhost/`.
 Copy the entire URL and paste it into the scrip and if the URL is correct then the script will populate the `authorization` sub-attributes to use in subsequent runs.

 #### OAuth Flow using Docker